 This brings us to the question: How do you activate SSL on your website?

-Why Do You Need SSL in WordPress?
+Why Do You Need a WordPress SSL Certificate?

-First, of course, is security.
-Websites often handle the transfer of confidential data like payment information, login credentials, and health records.
 If this data is intercepted, the consequences for the visitor and the web service can be disastrous.
-If you’re an online store or a website that requires login, the cost of an SSL certificate is nothing compared to the potential damage done by a successful attack.
+If you're an online store or a website requiring login, the cost of an SSL certificate is nothing compared to the potential damage a successful attack does.

 Second, SSL affects your presence in search.
 Since 2014, Google has listed HTTPS as a factor in its ranking algorithm.
 If your site lacks it, you’re less likely to land in front of potential visitors.
 Even if you’re not handling secure transactions, SSL is worth it for SEO.